-After Brunneby the canal takes a sharp swing again, this time to the left and you will soon at Sörby Bridge, which was built in 1970.
+After only a few hundred metres you arrive at Sörby Bridge, which was built in 1970.
 Like so many of the canal's bridges, it is a rolling bridge.
 It is remotely controlled from Ruda and comprises rollers on a foundation of concrete.